Uberspace/lab/source/guide_maildrop-autoresponder.rst

 .. code-block:: ini

-	# If you want to debug the autoresponder, turn on logging by uncommenting the following line.
+	# If you don't want to debug the autoresponder, turn off logging by commenting out the following line.
 	logfile "$HOME/autoresponder/autoreply-filter.log"

 We strongly recommend enabling logging.
 If everything works you can safely disable this afterwards.
 The logfile ``~/autoresponder/autoreply-filter.log`` will be created showing the sender, date, subject and final destination for each mail processed by the filter.